NZBGeek Review (Updated)

 There’s also a 3-day trial for new members, if you want to give the service a spin before shelling out your hard-earned cash (or Bitcoin).

 As a new member, the trial starts as soon as you register.
-From then, you have 3 days to try the service for yourself.
+From then, you have 3 days (or 15 NZBs) to try the service for yourself.

 Signing up is as simple as picking a username/password and filling out a short registration form.

 Until you pay for a membership, most of NZBgeek’s features will be unavailable to you.
-But you can still have a poke around with an unpaid membership.
+Though new accounts do get a free 3-day trial that gives you a chance to try it out.

 NZBGeek did go through some extended downtime recently after a major data breach.